mtahaarif/Industrial-Database-Management-System/README.md

 A web-based database management system built for **Universal Metals**, a wire and cable manufacturing company.
 The project pairs a normalized SQL Server database (designed via an EER diagram) with a Flask web application that gives non-technical staff a simple, form-driven interface for day-to-day CRUD operations — without needing to write SQL.

-This was built as a Database Engineering project for the 6th Semester of a Bachelor of Computer Engineering program.

 ## Overview

 Manufacturing operations at Universal Metals involve several interrelated entities — employees, factories, maintenance records, suppliers/parties, raw and finished materials, and multiple production processes (enamel copper wire, wrapping, bare strip/wire, submersible copper wire, copper tape, aluminium enamel wire).
 The database models these as a normalized relational schema, and the app exposes: